cocopelli/oz-aol/README.md

 ## Running continuous integration

-Run `npm run ci` to execute the unit and the ent-to-end tests
+Run `npm run ci` to execute the unit and the end-to-end tests

 ## Further help